plesk/wordpress-aws-scaler/README.md

 # Prepare AWS CLI on developer machine

- * Install AWS CLI
+Install AWS CLI

     $ sudo pip install awscli

- * Configure AWS CLI
+Configure AWS CLI

     $ aws configure

+Check version of AWS CLI

+    $ aws --version

- * Check if all works by listing existing ec2 instances
+Check if all works by listing existing ec2 instances

     $ aws ec2 describe-instances

- * You can later create new WordPress instances by creating pre-configured ec2 instances

-    $ aws ec2 run-instances --cli-input-json file://ec2-config.json
+# Use the WordPress AWS Scaler CLI

+# Display help

+    $ sh manage-wordpress.sh --help

+# List current settings and scan AWS account for existing WordPress stack

+    $ sh manage-wordpress.sh list

+# Create a new WordPress stack into your AWS account

+Existing VPC, Security Groups, ELB, RDS, ... will be re-used if they were created by this script.
+Otherwise they will be automatically created based on your settings: see "sh manage-wordpress.sh list"

+    $ sh manage-wordpress.sh create

+You can run the create command over and over again - it won't destroy anything.
+The script always checks what already exists and creates only what is missing.

+# Delete an existing WordPress including all AWS components and its data -> go back to zero running costs

+    $ sh manage-wordpress.sh delete

+Usually deleting the EC2 instances will take some seconds until they are really shut down.
+Until these instances still exist the script will not be able to delete the security group for security reasons from AWS side.
+If the security group is not yet deleted, wait for 2 min und re-run "sh manage-wordpress.sh delete".
+When the EC2 instances are terminated, all components will be completely cleaned up.
+Zero costs!

+# The following steps are not needed for the WordPress AWS Scaler CLI since these are automatically done in the background.

-# How to build and deploy WordPress on AWS
+# How to build the WordPress docker image and upload it to the registry

 # Build the docker image for WordPress